dylan-lang/opendylan/documentation/library-reference/source/language-extensions/numbers.rst

   .. note:: When there are several distinct interfaces with the same name
-     but in different modules, the notation *interface* *#* *module* is used in this chapter to remove ambiguity.
+     but in different modules, the notation *interface* *#* *module* is used in this document to remove ambiguity.

 * Specify that the class :drm:`<integer>` has a finite, implementation-dependent range, bounded by the constants